 Noun

-The wheel-clamping measure was implemented to prevent illegal parking.
+The measure was implemented to prevent illegal parking.
 There are signs displayed in wheel-clamp zones, which serve to notify the public.
-They also serve as a warning as they contain information on the unlocking fee.

-From today onwards, the traffic police will launch a wheel-clamping operation in wheel-clamp zones.
-Any vehicle found to be parked illegally in these zones will have its wheels clamped by the traffic police.
-(Lianhe Zaobao, 01/04/1997)
+From today, the traffic police will launch an enforcement operation in wheel-clamp zones.
+Any vehicle found to be parked illegally in these zones will have its wheels clamped.
+(Lianhe Zaobao, 1/4/1997)

 锁轮地带(港)